-Spruce up your home for the fall by adding seasonal decorating touches in every room.
+Spruce up your home for fall by adding seasonal decorating touches in every room.
 Use these easy ideas to fill your home with autumnal textures and colors.

 Turn russet-orange roses into an autumn accent simply by adding woodland-inspired details.
 Fern fronds and acorns add a forestlike touch, giving the glam roses a more earthy vibe.
 Complete the look by turning a basic vase into a woodland stunner by wrapping it in wood-look wrapping paper.

-Make your table set for the season by combining a variety of fall styles.
+Set your table for the season by combining a variety of fall styles.
 Drape your table in a plaid flannel tablecloth.
 Top it with seasonal produce such as apples, pumpkins, and little gourds, and garnish the look with flowers.
 Accents in warm, neutral colors such as brown, yellow, orange, and red add to the fall-inspired look.

-A wreath is a perfect way to tie in fall decor to not only your front door but also mantels, walls, and more.
+A wreath is a perfect way to tie in fall decor to not only your front door but also to mantels, walls, and more.
 Combine greenery with fall-color accents, such as fruits, nuts, or small pumpkins or gourds.
 The combination of colors and the natural look will instantly bring an autumn touch to the room.
 With a simple wreath of greenery, you can easily replace the fall accents with wintry counterparts later in the season.

 Get creative when entertaining by using around-the-house items, such as a soup tureen, to create gorgeous arrangements and centerpieces.
-Small bunches of mums, or other vibrant flowers like dahlias or scabiosa centers, add pops of color to simple household items.
-Place a square of florist's foam in the vessel and arrange the flowers.
+Small bunches of mums -- or other vibrant flowers like dahlias or scabiosa centers -- add pops of color to simple household items.
+Place a square of florists foam in the vessel and arrange the flowers.
 To add a place card, stick the tines of an old fork into the foam and use an adhesive dot to attach a name tag to the handle.

 Fall decor doesn't have to be complicated.
 You can create this warm, autumn-inspired look with just three items.
 Place a simple candle in a bowl and surround it with chestnuts, acorns, nuts, berries, or another fall feature to make an easy centerpiece.
 Shop thrift stores for eclectic bowls and vessels in fall colors.

 Gourds are fun fall decorations because of their various shapes, sizes, and colors.
 Whether they're green, orange, or white, round, curvy, or both, gourds can add fall color and diversity to your room.
-Try placing them in a basket, bowl, or even a serving platter to add an autumn touch to any space.
+Try placing them in a basket, bowl, or even a serving platter to add an autumnal touch to any space.

 Welcome guests into your home with a casual fall entryway arrangement.
 Creatively repurpose serving trays to display a collection of gourds or small pumpkins.
-Large primitive-style pottery can hold an arrangement of leafy branches or late-blooming flowers.
-This table was placed in the center of this spacious entryway, but you can also re-create the display on a side console table if your home has limited space.
+Large, primitive-style pottery can hold an arrangement of leafy branches or late-blooming flowers.
+This table was placed in the center of this spacious entryway, but you can also re-create the display on a side table if your home has limited space.

-Rather than investing in all-new fall dishware, pair what you already have with a complementary fall centerpiece.
+Rather than investing in all-new fall dishware, pair what you already have with a complementing fall centerpiece.
 Orange leaves complement the blue dishes on this pretty tablescape.
 You can also pair dishware you already own with festive napkins and table linens to create an easy table display.